-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Grand Forks is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, East Grand Forks is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in East Grand Forks who work in office and administrative support (12.51%), sales jobs (10.13%), and management occupations (8.09%).
+Unlike some cities, East Grand Forks isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East Grand Forks are a mix of both white- and blue-collar jobs.
+Overall, East Grand Forks is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in East Grand Forks who work in office and administrative support (13.82%), sales jobs (11.18%), and teaching (7.76%).

-The percentage of people in East Grand Forks who are college-educated is somewhat higher than the average US community of 21.84%: 28.57% of adults in East Grand Forks have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of East Grand Forks citizens is substantially higher than the typical US community, as 30.39% of adults in East Grand Forks have at least a bachelor's degree, and the average American community has 21.84%.

 East Grand Forks is a somewhat ethnically-diverse city.
 The people who call East Grand Forks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Grand Forks residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in East Grand Forks include German, Irish, Swedish, and French.
+Important ancestries of people in East Grand Forks include Norwegian, German, Irish, Swedish, and French.

 The most common language spoken in East Grand Forks is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Spanish.